TS3Tools/TS3Monitor/README.md

   - bash (GNU Bourne Again SHell)
   - which
   - grep (GNU grep, egrep and fgrep)
-  - any MTA like postfix or exim (for receiving cronjob mails)
+  - any MTA like postfix or exim (for receiving notification mails)
 - root user access on your Linux system (below a list of some reasons, why the script needs root permissions)

 ## Supports